ctfdavis/use-next-query-params/README.md

 ### Overriding the Provider Adapter Settings

-By passing the `adapter` prop to the `NextQueryParamsProvider` (as shown above), it can override the default settings for the adapter set in the provider (if present).
+By passing the `adapter` prop to the `NextQueryParamsProvider` (as shown above), you can also override the default settings for the adapter provided in the provider (if it is present).

 Note that all fields for the `adapter` prop are optional in the hook.
-That means you can override the settings you want to change.
+That means you can override only the settings you want to change.

 ```tsx
 // pages/example.tsx